-\textbf{Understanding Capabilities.} To verify the understanding abality, we report results on MMLU~\cite{hendrycks2020measuring} (reasoning) and OCRBench~\cite{liu2024ocrbench} (perception) in Table~\ref{tab:quantity}.
-Standard MoE succumbs to severe gradient conflict, suffering catastrophic forgetting with MMLU scores plummeting to 0.370.
-While MoT mitigates this decay via physical isolation, it merely maintains a baseline level of $0.409$, failing to leverage the visual signals from the generative stream.
+\textbf{Understanding Capabilities.} To verify the understanding ability, we report results on MMLU~\cite{hendrycks2020measuring} (reasoning) and OCRBench~\cite{liu2024ocrbench} (perception) in Table~\ref{tab:quantity}.
+Standard MoE succumbs to severe gradient conflict, suffering catastrophic forgetting with MMLU scores plummeting to 0.308.
+While MoT and Bagel mitigate this decay via physical isolation, they merely maintain a baseline level of $0.392$ and $0.396$ respectively, failing to leverage the visual signals from the generative stream.
 Crucially, Symbiotic-MoE achieves a breakthrough.
-It not only outperforms both standard MoE and MoT baselines by a significant margin but, most notably, surpasses the \textit{Only\_LM\_MMU} control group—which was trained exclusively on understanding tasks without generative interference using the same setting of ours.
-Specifically, our method boosts MMLU performance from $0.449$ to 0.492 (+9.6\% relative gain) and OCRBench from $683$ to 747 (+9.3\%).
+It not only outperforms both standard MoE, MoT, and Bagel baselines by a significant margin but, most notably, surpasses \textit{Only\_LM\_MMU}—which was trained identically to Symbiotic-MoE but without T2I to isolate the data domain shifts that inherently degrade the VLM.
+Specifically, our method boosts MMLU performance from $0.405$ to $0.507$ (+20.1\% relative gain) and OCRBench from $662$ to $768$ (+13.8\%).
 This empirical evidence challenges the prevailing view that generation and understanding are zero-sum competitors.
 Instead, it validates our core hypothesis: pixel-level generative training, when properly orchestrated via our shared-expert bridge, acts as a powerful fine-grained visual regularizer.
 It forces the visual encoder to capture denser semantic details required for reconstruction, which reciprocally enhances the model's discriminative reasoning capabilities.

 \textbf{Training Efficiency.} Beyond final performance, we analyze the training dynamics to uncover the source of our model's efficiency.
 As illustrated in Fig.~\ref{fig:capacity}, standard MoE suffers from severe routing collapse, where expert utilization (capacity rate) drops significantly.
 In contrast, Symbiotic-MoE maintains an exceptionally high capacity rate, approaching \textbf{0.95}, a value that significantly exceeds the typical equilibrium threshold of 0.90.
 This confirms that our method effectively enforces a near-perfect load balance across experts.